egordm/nauman/README.md

 * `always` - Always execute the task regardless of prior task status.
 * `prior_success` - Execute the task only if prior task has succeeded.
 * `no_prior_failed` - Execute the task only if no other task has failed.

+## Alternatives
+If this is not what you are looking for, check out these cool alternatives:
+* Bash or Makefile
+* [just](https://github.com/casey/just) - is a handy way to save and run project-specific commands
+* [fastlane](https://github.com/fastlane/fastlane) - is a tool for iOS and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles, and releasing your application
+* [Apache Airflow](https://airflow.apache.org/) - is a platform created by the community to programmatically author, schedule and monitor workflows.

+## TODO
+* [ ] Add support for .env files
+* [ ] Add more tests
+* [ ] Add a way to natively run web requests
+* [ ] Add a way to write outputs of different tasks
+* [ ] Add a templating system
+* [ ] Add a way to specify per log whether ansi is enabled or not

 ## Contributing